KatyaRobinson/100-days-of-code/log.md

 -  and add an anchor link to the class description. - HTML, CSS
 - Style appointment requests in a better way.
 Sort by dates and class types.
 - Add ability to click on every request, review it and reply directly to the customer - USE PHP DYNAMIC LINKS
+- Add session to every page, so when admin is logged in, she can go to her page from any other page

 <strong>Styling</strong>
 - Choose an icon pack and implement with the design.
 - Add color to the top menu in mobile version???
 - Redesing Contact page to fit in with the website theme.
 Remove map??? or make it way smaller and in the bottom of the page
 - Style website admin pages

 ###CSSDailyImages